-Born into a family of prodigious musical talent, which has given Indian music such violin legends as Prof. T.N.
-Krishnan and Dr. N. Rajam, Kala’s genius with the violin manifested itself during her childhood.
+Born into a dynasty of prodigious musical talent, one which has given Indian music such violin legends as her paternal uncle Prof. T.N.
+Krishnan and paternal aunt Dr. N. Rajam, Kala’s violinistic vision began manifesting early.
 Recognizing her innate talent, her astute grandfather, Vidwan A. Narayan Iyer took her under his tutelage.
-Thus began her journey on the road to astounding renown and acclaim worldwide.
+Thus began her most auspicious journey on the road to astounding renown and international acclaim.

 Kala is at the vanguard of the present generation of Indian instrumental super-stars.
 Due to her rigorous training in the Hindustani classical tradition and familiarity with the Karnatic classical tradition she comfortably forges musical alliances with artists of renown from different genres around the globe incorporating elements of Western Classical, Jazz, Flamenco and traditional African music into her rich and varied repertoire.

 “…If Mozart had been transported to the South Asian subcontinent, this is what he and improvised Western classical music might have sounded like.
 This comparison is not thrown in to befuddle or impress.
 Kala Ramnath is a musician of giant like qualities…” Ken Hunt in the Jazz Wise magazine review of September 2004.

 Along with being a stellar performer, Kala is also a sought-after teacher.
 Beside her busy performing and composing schedules, she continues to teach, lecture and conduct workshops all around the world.
 In changing times music still needs to be passed on and taught.
 It still needs to be communicated.
 Among recent ‘outlets’ have been the Rotterdam Conservatory of Music in Netherlands, University of Giessen in Germany and the Weill Institute in association with the Carnegie Hall in New York.

 Kala has been bestowed the ‘A Top’ grade by India’s Radio and Television and is one of the youngest artists to have achieved this honour.
-She is the recipient of many awards, most notable among them being the ‘Rashtriya Kumar Gandharva Sanman’, ‘Pandit Jasraj Gaurav Puraskar’ and the ‘Sur Ratna’.
+She is the recipient of many awards – notable among them are the ‘Rashtriya Kumar Gandharva Sanman’, ‘Pandit Jasraj Gaurav Puraskar’ and the ‘Sur Ratna’.
 But recently and most notably of all, the Sangeet Natak Academy Puraskar.